Presenter: Martha S. Burns, PhD, CCC-SLP

 "The anatomy of areas important for executive function and regulation were beneficial."
 M.F.
 (Aug.
 2022)

-"What did I not find beneficial!
+"What wasn't beneficial!
 This course was a much needed refresher.
 Not only did this course jog my memory but I learned so many new things.
 The visuals and graphics in the course are amazing.
 I wish we had those in grad school!"
 J.G.
 (June 2022)

 "Clinical applications – the explanations with diagrams of different brain views were very helpful in understanding."
 K.S.
 (June 2022)